List of Star Trek: Deep Space Nine novels: Millennium (2000)

 Star Trek: Deep Space Nine – Millennium miniseries explores an alternate-timeline accidentally created by the crew of the USS Defiant (NX-74205).
 The series was partially adapted as The Fallen (2000), a third-person shooter video game developed by The Collective.
 An omnibus edition was published in 2002.

 Mission Gamma (2002)

 Star Trek: Deep Space Nine – Mission Gamma relaunch miniseries follows the crew of the USS Defiant (NX-74205) under the command of Elias Vaughn.
 These Haunted Seas (2008) omnibus collects Twilight (2002) and This Gray Spirit (2002).
 The cover art by Cliff Nielsen forms a polyptych.
 Original Sin (2017) has a similar premise.

 Worlds of Deep Space Nine (2004–05)

-Worlds of Star Trek: Deep Space Nine relaunch miniseries explores the various home worlds of the crew and residents of Deep Space Nine.
-The series was created and edited by Marco Palmieri.
+Worlds of Star Trek: Deep Space Nine relaunch miniseries explores the home worlds of the crew and residents of Deep Space Nine.
+The series was edited by Marco Palmieri.

 Terok Nor (2008)

 Star Trek: Terok Nor relaunch miniseries explores the history of the Deep Space Nine station during the Bajoran Occupation when it was known by its Cardassian name: Terok Nor.
 The series is linked to the Lost Era (2003–2014).
 The cover art by John Picacio forms a triptych.
 The Deep Space Nine subtitle was omitted.